Harvard International Review

-The Harvard International Review is a quarterly international relations journal published by the Harvard International Relations Council at Harvard University.
+The Harvard International Review (HIR) is a quarterly international relations journal published by the Harvard International Relations Council at Harvard University.
 The HIR offers commentary on global developments in politics, economics, business, science, technology, and culture, as well as interviews with global leaders.

 Structure

 The magazine features quarterly cover topics, broad surveys of developments in international relations (collectively referred to as the Global Notebook), outside perspectives, and interviews.
 Cover topics in recent years have included analyses of the role agriculture plays in international development, the erosion of trust in modern institutions, and the trade-offs between compromise and defiance.

 Various boards within the HIR also work to copy-edit articles, design the print magazine, connect with new subscribers and advertisers, and maintain the magazine's website and social media presence.
 The HIR's website features exclusive content and active blogs on current events.
 In all, the magazine has a growing readership of over 200,000.